nomotom/linkjpc2/docs/data_info.md

  - format: ene_label_en, attribute_name, ratio (*.tsv)
  - sample:
    - `City	合併市区町村	0.47	156	333`
+   - `Person	居住地	0.0	0	347`
- - note: The ratio is based on SHINRA2021-LinkJP sample data (ver.20210428).
+ - note: The ratio is based on SHINRA2022-LinkJP sample data.
+Not all the target categories are included. (eg. Island)
  - created by: (linkjpc_prep --gen_slink) gen_self_link_info
  - used in: (linkjpc) sl.check_slink_info